luizfbalves/commands/analyst-nextjs.md

   - Data flows between pages, hooks, and components
   - Size, responsibility, and overall structure complexity

-## STEP 3: CONSULT THE OFFICIAL NEXT.JS MCP SERVER
+## STEP 3: CONSULT THE `next-devtools` MCP SERVER

-- Use the official MCP Server to get up-to-date information about Next.js 16.
+- Use the `next-devtools` MCP Server to get up-to-date information about Next.js 16.
-- Examples of recommended questions:
+- Examples of recommended queries to `next-devtools`:
   - "What are the performance best practices for Server Components in Next.js 16?"
   - "When should I use 'use client' and what are the performance implications?"
   - "How to properly optimize images with next/image in Next.js 16?"
   - "What are the common performance pitfalls in Next.js 16 app router?"
+- Use `context7` for any third-party library documentation (e.g., Tailwind, Prisma, etc.)

 ## STEP 4: PERFORMANCE, ARCHITECTURE, AND STRUCTURE ANALYSIS (CHECKLIST)